Domaine du Montcel: a listed château-hotel in the Paris region

 ACAPACE, in partnership with Sofival, acquires the exceptional Domaine du Montcel site to create an upscale hotel and seminar facility in this inspiring haven of greenery.
 The Management of this resort-hotel-conference center has been entrusted to the American hotel group WYNDHAM (4th largest hotel operator worldwide) under its DOLCE brand.

-This complex operation combined extensive renovation of the Château, Chalet, and village sections - to recapture the Oberkampf-Mallet spirit of the early 19th century - with new construction on a magnificent, pervasive "classified" site.
-Indeed, the estate still conceals some fascinating pieces of architecture, such as the dovecote, a rare example of neoclassical rustic construction from the early 19th century, or the Chalet in the style of a Second Empire bourgeois residence.
+This complex operation involved a combination of major renovation work on the Château, Chalet and village sections - in order to recapture the Oberkampf-Mallet spirit of the early 19th century - and new construction on a magnificent, particularly extensive 'listed' site.
+In fact, the estate still contains some very interesting pieces of architecture, such as the Chalet in the style of a Second Empire bourgeois residence.

 The project philosophy respects the landscape composition conceived by architect Thomas Blaikie.
 There's only one way to achieve this: to go back to the sources, archives, and documents of the period that are still available.
 Among the most valuable sources are King Louis XVI's hunting maps, which extend as far as Jouy-en-Josas.